nwoow/neo_rails/README.md

 To run the code use these command:

+To build the image:

+      docker-compose build .

-clone the code and run this command in Account folder:
+clone the code and run this command inside root directory:

      docker-compose up -d